sarah-walker-pcem/pcem/readme.txt

 Cirrus Logic GD-5430.
 Can use external video card.

 Sinclair PC200
 CGA.
 Can use external video card.
+Internal video can output to a TV, as this is a UK machine this runs at 50 Hz.

 Tandy 1000
 Clone of PCjr video.
 Widely supported in 80s games.